alejandro61299/Minimaps_Personal_Research/docs/index.md

 -   **Racing games**  use predominantly the  **bottom**  like GPS's.
 -   **FPS games**  use also mainly the  **left** for placing the mini map.

+The **scope** of the mini maps differs per genre: Action, Shooter and Role-playing games show only a limited field of view including your immediate surroundings (or your current sector), whereas in Sports, MOBA and Vehicle simulation games, the mini map functions as a miniaturized world map

 ## Selected approach

 ## Webgraphy